MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 ##OPEN QUESTIONS

-Where do I get the release notes?
+1. Where do I get the release notes?

-When to use Revo*** and when to drop it?
+1. When to use Revo*** and when to drop it?

-Difference between RevoScaleR and ScaleR??
+1. Difference between RevoScaleR and ScaleR??

-On which platforms is R Client supported

-Do we say that Microsoft R Open for R Server is needed or will there be a new one called Microsoft R Open for R CLIENT

-If an offline install, what do they need to install themselves??

-What is the program file group?

-Do we still want to recommend the RevoIOQ package be run after install to check for problems?

-When you start up R CLient what happens?
+1. When you start up R CLient what happens?
 A dialog?
 A windows?
 Nothing?

+1. I didn’t see a EULA or consent to install RTVS in the powerpoint slides.
+Will there be one in the installer?

+2. Are we limited to 64-bit only?

+3. Unlike Microsoft R Server, R Client is NOT supported on Win Server 2008 or 2012, correct?

+4. When you start up R CLient what happens?
+A dialog?
+A windows?
+Nothing?

+5. For the offline install situation,
+·         What do they need to download and preinstall for R Open?
+·         What do they need to download and preinstall for RTVS?

 DeployR: We should put a link to the DeployR Rserve component in the EULA window in case they have an offline install?